JENNY GUY, LPC-MHSP

 Jenny enjoys spending time with her family and pets, participating in any activity that will take her outdoors and practicing self-sustainable living.

-Marcia is currently serving as a temporary, part-time counselor with the Dalton State Counseling Center.
-She joined the Center during the spring semester of 2017.
-Marcia holds a Masters Degree in Social Work from Florida State University.
+Julia is a part-time counselor with the Dalton State Counseling Center.
+She joined the Center during the Fall of 2019.
+She holds a Masters in Counseling from Georgia State University, a Masters in Advertising from University of Alabama, and a Bachelors in Marketing from Mississippi State University.